 Applied has \$5.4 billion in aggregate principal amount of senior unsecured notes outstanding.
 Under the indenture governing the senior unsecured notes, it may be required to offer to repurchase the notes at a price equal to 101% of the principal amount, plus accrued and unpaid interest, upon a change of control of Applied and a contemporaneous downgrade of the notes below investment grade.
-Applied also has in place a \$1.5 billion committed revolving credit agreement.
-While no amounts were outstanding under this credit agreement as of April 28, 2019, Applied may borrow amounts in the future under the agreement.
+Applied also has in place a \$1.5 billion revolving credit facility, and a \$2.0 billion term loan facility to finance in part its planned acquisition of Kokusai Electric.
+While no amounts were outstanding under either credit agreement as of January 26, 2020, Applied may borrow amounts in the future under either or both of these agreements.
 Applied may also enter into new financing arrangements.
 Applied's ability to satisfy its debt obligations is dependent upon the results of its business operations and subject to other risks discussed in this section.
 Significant changes in Applied's credit rating or changes in the interest rate environment could have a material adverse consequence on Applied's access to and cost of capital for future financings, and financial condition.
 If Applied fails to satisfy its debt obligations, or comply with financial and other debt covenants, it may be in default and any borrowings may become immediately due and payable, and such default may also constitute a default under other of Applied's obligations.
 There can be no assurance that Applied would have sufficient financial resources or be able to arrange financing to repay any borrowings at such time.